 La Paz, Bolivia

-Transit time between Bolivia and local voting districts could take up to 20 business days, so we encourage submitting all ballots by no later than October 2, 2020.
+Transit time between Bolivia and local voting districts could take up to 20 business days, so we encourage submitting all ballots as soon as possible.

 HELP SPREAD THE WORD ABOUT OVERSEAS VOTING!

 Please help spread the word to your friends, family, and colleagues that now is the time to start thinking about overseas voting.
 Consider posting to your Twitter, Instagram, Facebook, or other social media account that you are an active voter and will be mailing your Federal Post Card Application or completed ballot.
 Use #ProudOverseasVoter to help get the word out about voting.